Most Valuable Quarters: A List Of Silver Quarters & Other Rare Quarters You Should Hold Onto!

 However, Barber silver quarters, do still turn up on very rare occasions — and some people have even better luck finding them while searching coin rolls.

-Most Barber quarters that still get around today are common, and they’re worth about $7 to $12 in well-worn grades.
+Most Barber silver quarters that still get around today are common, and they’re worth about $7 to $12 in well-worn grades.

 Old & Rare Silver Standing Liberty Quarters